Queen Elizabeth II dies aged 96

 Charles' coronation, an elaborate ritual steeped in tradition and history, will take place in the same historic surroundings, as it has for centuries, on a date to be fixed.

-Elizabeth Alexandra Mary Windsor was for most of her subjects the only monarch they have ever known -- an immutable figurehead on stamps, banknotes and coins.#photo3
+Elizabeth Alexandra Mary Windsor was for most of her subjects the only monarch they have ever known -- an immutable figurehead on stamps, banknotes and coins.

 Diminutive in stature yet an icon of popular culture, she was instantly recognisable in her brightly coloured suits and matching hat, with pearls, gloves and a handbag.